 Acquisition in 2009

-Varian, Inc. is a prominent global supplier of scientific instruments and vacuum technologies, primarily serving life science and industrial sectors.
-The company offers a comprehensive range of products and services, including instruments, vacuum products, laboratory consumables, software, and training, supported by its extensive distribution networks.
-With a workforce of approximately 3,900 employees, Varian operates manufacturing facilities across North America, Europe, and the Asia Pacific region.
-The company's commitment to providing integrated solutions has positioned it as a key player in the scientific and industrial markets.
+Varian, Inc. is a prominent global supplier of scientific instruments and vacuum technologies, primarily catering to life science and industrial applications.
+The company offers a comprehensive range of products and services, including instruments, vacuum products, laboratory consumable supplies, software, and training, supported by an extensive global distribution network.
+Varian employs approximately 3,900 individuals and maintains manufacturing facilities across North America, Europe, and Asia Pacific.
+Through its diverse offerings, Varian plays a critical role in advancing research and development in various scientific fields.

 MTS Nano Instruments